Nonlinear Coupling between Motional Modes in Trapped Ion Quantum Processors: Background

 \subsection{Two-Level reduction for quantifying \co}

-To systematically compare all nonlinear interactions described by Eq.~\eqref{eq:mode_Hamiltonian_nonlinear}, we introduce a universal framework based on an effective two-level (TL) model.
-This model captures resonant energy exchange by restricting to the two lowest-energy Fock states coupled by a given nonlinear process and accurately describes dynamics near the motional ground state where entangling gates typically operate.
-In this reduced picture, the dynamics are governed by Rabi oscillations whose frequency and amplitude directly measure the interaction strength.
-This enables consistent comparisons of different interaction types—such as two-mode and three-mode couplings—independent of system size or basis.
+We characterize two- and three-mode coupling processes near the ground state on equal footing by considering the two-level (TL) Hamiltonian that describes the dynamics of the two lowest-energy Fock states coupled by a given nonlinear process.
+In general, each nonlinear interaction Hamiltonian (Eq.~\eqref{eq:quantum_nonlinear_hamiltonian_back}) is block diagonal in the joint Fock basis, with sub-blocks labeled by conserved Manley--Rowe invariants of the resonance~\cite{Dodin2008}.
+In this picture, the dynamics are governed by Rabi oscillations whose frequency and amplitude directly measure the interaction strength.
+We use the TL Hamiltonian to define a resonance criterion for when a nonlinear interaction is significant, and we apply this criterion to the two-ion crystal example to illustrate the impact of \co\ near the ground state.

-At third order in the Hamiltonian, nonlinear interactions fall into two classes \cite{Marquet2003}. \emph{Two-mode coupling} corresponds to processes with two identical indices (e.g., $a_n^2 a_p^\dagger$), as in the two-ion case of Eq.~\eqref{eq:2-ion_interaction_hamiltonian}. \emph{Three-mode coupling} corresponds to processes with all indices distinct (e.g., $a_n a_m a_p^\dagger$), as in Eq.~\eqref{eq:quantum_nonlinear_hamiltonian_back}.
+At third order in the Hamiltonian, nonlinear interactions fall into two classes \cite{Marquet2003}. \emph{Two-mode coupling} corresponds to processes with two identical mode indices (e.g., $a_n^2 a_p^\dagger$), as in the two-ion case of Eq.~\eqref{eq:2-ion_interaction_hamiltonian}. \emph{Three-mode coupling} corresponds to processes with all mode indices distinct (e.g., $a_n a_m a_p^\dagger$), as in Eq.~\eqref{eq:quantum_nonlinear_hamiltonian_back}.
 Figure~\ref{fig:coupling_type_diagram} depicts both cases.
+Self-interaction terms (e.g., $a_n^\dagger a_n a_n$) do not survive in the RWA and are not considered here.

 For two-mode coupling, the relevant lowest-energy pair is $\ket{2,0}$ and $\ket{0,1}$, denoting two quanta in the lower-frequency mode and one in the higher-frequency mode.
 For three-mode coupling, the relevant pair is $\ket{1,1,0}$ and $\ket{0,0,1}$.
-Self-interaction terms from Eq.~\eqref{eq:mode_Hamiltonian_nonlinear} (e.g., $a_n^\dagger a_n a_n$) do not generate resonant exchange and are omitted from the TL reduction.

 The TL Hamiltonian is